topo-gps/ios-manual/en/routes/routes_record.rst

 You can alter the route type by pressing the route type field.
 If you save the route, the current route type will be used as a suggestion for the next saved route.
 If you for example only record bicycles routes you therefore only have to set the route type once.

 Waypoints that are currently shown on the map can be included with the route by the setting 'Include waypoints'.
 If you tap this setting you can change it.
 You can choose between including all waypoints that are on the map, waypoints near the route, and no waypoints.
 If you choose for waypoints near route, you can determine the maximal distance of the waypoints to the route.
-Be careful with setting this setting to all waypoints, since it might cause adding waypoints which are far a ways and hence irrelevant to a route.
+Be careful with setting this setting to all waypoints.
+This might cause adding waypoints which are far a way and hence irrelevant to a route.

-If you are ready entering the fields, you can press 'Save' on the top right to save the recorded route.
+If you are done, you can press 'Save' on the top right to save the recorded route.
 If you do not want to save the route you can press 'Cancel' on the top left.

 The route will be saved into the folder that is currently opened in the :ref:`routes tab of the routes screen <sec-routes-load>`.